 Talk about killing two birds with one stone.
 Find some that can benefit from your services and vice versa.
 I used this method plenty of times starting out.
 Photoshoots, editing, whatever I needed.
 I connected with a new business that had yet built a brand for their business and was able to crank out a few brand design projects.

 Take down that free work over here sign and build a portfolio that brings you value.
-Share your work in the Graphic Design Support Group on Facebook.
+Share your work in the Brand Builders Club on Facebook.
 I would love to see what you come up with.